 Naps are a daily essential

 You know you’ve truly integrated into Chinese culture when you start bringing in your eye mask and head rest to work for nap time.
 I have witnessed Chinese colleagues bring full-on fold out beds and blankets to work in preparation for this ritualistic ceremony.
+It’s part of the culture!

 WeChat is everything

-One of the first things every expat does upon landing in China, is download the app WeChat.
+One of the first things every expat does upon moving to China, is download the app WeChat.
 It is used for almost everything here, from messaging friends, viewing a Facebook-like home feed, and paying for literally everything.
 Yes, I mean everything, even small street stalls, food, phone top ups, bills, public bicycles, taxis, movie tickets, the list goes on!
 You will say goodbye to physical cash and your wallet soon enough, your phone is all you need.

 Street food won’t kill you